McKenna Recovery Center Honolulu Professionals Program

 McKenna Recovery Center Honolulu Professionals Program - Honolulu, HI

 Mckenna Recovery Center Honolulu Professionals Program is an addiction treatment facility situated at 1314 South King Street, Suite 962 in the 96814 zip code in Honolulu, HI.
-It specializes in Naltrexone treatment.
-Mckenna Recovery Center Honolulu Professionals Program provides relapse prevention from naltrexone, buprenorphine maintenance and naltrexone administration.
-Some of the treatment approaches used by Mckenna Recovery Center Honolulu Professionals Program include relapse prevention, substance use counseling approach and motivational interviewing.
-Mckenna Recovery Center Honolulu Professionals Program also specializes in detox services and offers Alcohol Detox, Benzodiazepines Detoxification and Opioid Detox.
-Mckenna Recovery Center Honolulu Professionals Program provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
+It specializes in Buprenorphine treatment.
+Mckenna Recovery Center Honolulu Professionals Program provides buprenorphine maintenance, buprenorphine detoxification and relapse prevention from naltrexone.
+Some of the treatment approaches used by Mckenna Recovery Center Honolulu Professionals Program include trauma counseling, motivational interviewing and 12-step rehab.
+Mckenna Recovery Center Honolulu Professionals Program also specializes in detox services and offers Opioid Detox, Benzodiazepines Detoxification and Alcohol Detox.
+Mckenna Recovery Center Honolulu Professionals Program provides outpatient treatment, intensive outpatient treatment and outpatient detoxification.
 It also provides detoxification and substance use treatment.

 Address: 1314 South King Street, Suite 962, Honolulu, HI 96814